mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 No known roaming with PlugSurfing nor Shell Recharge.

-[IONITY](https://ionity.eu) operates three chargers in Lithuania.
+[IONITY](https://ionity.eu) operates three chargers in Lithuania; see above for tips on how to charge.
-The price is an outrageous 0,79€/kWh, but could be life-saving if need be.
-Alternatively, you can try [ZSE Drive](https://zsedrive.sk) which allows you to charge on Ionity chargers, with a 24 hours flat rate of 39€/24h.
-See below for tips on how to register.

 # Poland

 The biggest charging operator in Poland is [GreenWay Polska](https://greenwaypolska.pl/en/).
-The prices are expensive (0,49€ per kWh, with additional time-based penalty when charging more than 45/60 minutes), but there is no other operator.
+The prices are expensive (0,49€ per kWh on DC, with additional time-based penalty when charging more than 45/60 minutes), but there is no other operator.
 It's highly recommended to register with GreenWay, since it is the most common charging network in Poland and Slovakia by far.